 Bed bug bites look like rashes or small red bumps.
 Unlike mosquito bites, bed bug bites come in numbers and are usually aligned to each other or have a pattern.
 No particular dangerous diseases are associated with bed bug bites, so there’s nothing much to worry about.

 The difference between the two is hard to tell.
 It looks almost the same.
 The best way to find its difference is to look at them closely.
-Bed bug bites often cause small lumps while mosquito bites are flat like pimples.
-Mosquito bites are easy to learn because its symptoms vanish in a short period of time.
+Bed bug bites often cause small lumps, while mosquito bites are flat like pimples.
+Mosquito bites are easy to learn because their symptoms vanish in a short period of time.
 Bed bug bites’ symptoms don’t show up after a few days of exposure.
-Mosquito bites are commonly isolated while bed bug bites come in clusters.
+Mosquito bites are commonly isolated, while bed bug bites come in clusters.

 How Do I Know If I Have Bed Bugs?

-Bed bug bites are the best way to know if you are having any colonies around.
-Due to the fact that bed bugs hide in many small places, treatments and inspections are known to be very hard.
+Bed bug bites are the best way to know if you have any colonies around.
+Because bed bugs hide in many small places, treatments and inspections are known to be very hard.
 That’s why the inspection should start!
-The first thing you have to check is your mattress, they are more likely to live inside there or around it, make sure you check all the seams and cracks of it, of course, don’t forget about the mattress support, remember bed bugs can live in almost any crack or crevice so don’t forget to check them as well.
-Once you finished around that area start with all surrounding your bed, chairs, sofas, couches, especially the ones you also use for sleeping.
-Now, the walls, behind pictures, footage power, under loose pieces and clothing stored in the closet.
+The first thing you have to check is your mattress; they are more likely to live inside there or around it; make sure you check all the seams and cracks of it, of course, don’t forget about the mattress support, remember bed bugs can live in almost any crack or crevice so don’t forget to check them as well.
+Once you finished around that area, start with all surrounding your bed, chairs, sofas, and couches, especially those you also use for sleeping.
+Now, the walls, behind pictures, footage power, under loose pieces, and clothing stored in the closet.

 How Did They Get Here?

-Due to the fact that bed bugs are small and really flat, they can hide at any place they fit, even small cracks and they easily move from one place to another.
-They can easily get into your clothing, bedsheets, mattresses, furniture, and even attachi case but the most common places for them to hide are the mattress seams, carpets, furniture, and floor cracks.
-That’s why you should always have precautions when being on buses, trains, shelters, hotels and even if you just rented a place and you are moving in.
+Because bed bugs are small and really flat, they can hide at any place they fit, even small cracks, and they easily move from one place to another.
+They can easily get into your clothing, bedsheets, mattresses, furniture, and even attach case, but the most common places for them to hide are the mattress seams, carpets, furniture, and floor cracks.
+That’s why you should always have precautions when being on buses, trains, shelters, hotels, and even if you just rented a place and you are moving in.

 Do I Have To Get Rid Of My Bed?

 As you can not treat the bed with insecticides, and there are often holes or tears in the mattress, bed bugs can be within the bed.
-In most the cases, pest control professionals advise people dealing with bed bugs to get rid of the bed, but is that the only chance we have?
-Well, not really, there’s another cheap and successful way to say goodbye to these little blood-sucking insects, the plastic bags or encasements.
+In most cases, pest control professionals advise people dealing with bed bugs to get rid of the bed, but is that the only chance we have?
+Well, not really; there’s another cheap and successful way to say goodbye to these little blood-sucking insects, the plastic bags, or encasements.

-You can just simply buy one and apply it to the mattress, you can get them at any bedding store.
-This way, the product will seal the mattress and it won’t let the bed bugs come out from it.
-This means they will die over time, just think about it, having no chance to get out, they won’t be able to feed themselves, so they will die.
-Don’t forget they can live as long as 12 months without a single drop of blood, also nymphs can survive about 2 months as well.
+You can buy one and apply it to the mattress; you can get them at any bedding store.
+This way, the product will seal the mattress, and it won’t let the bed bugs come out from it.
+This means they will die over time, think about it, have no chance to get out, and won’t be able to feed themselves so that they will die.
+Don’t forget they can live as long as 12 months without a single drop of blood.
+Also, nymphs can survive for about 2 months as well.

 Treatment By Bed Bug Pest Professionals

-The treatment process inspection and effective treatment can last hours, and often need to call a professional in pest control more than once so they can keep monitoring of the situation.
-The first thing you have to do is removing all your belongings from around the bed or the infected area, they may be a place to hide for the bed bugs.
-Then, you should wash all your clothing, blankets, sheets, covers and pretty much every clothing related to the bed under hot water, remember the water has to be at least 50º Celsius.
+The treatment process inspection and effective treatment can last hours and often need to call a professional in pest control more than once to keep monitoring the situation.
+The first thing you have to do is removing all your belongings from around the bed or the infected area; they may be a place to hide for the bed bugs.
+You should then wash all your clothing, blankets, sheets, covers, and pretty much every clothing related to the bed under hot water; remember the water has to be at least 50º Celsius.
 Why washing them?
 Because these items can not be treated with insecticides.
-If you have any items which can’t be washed, just put them in a hot dryer, the heat will kill the bed bugs as well.
+If you have any items that can’t be washed, just put them in a hot dryer; the heat will kill the bed bugs.
 It is recommended to leave this at least 30 minutes to make sure nothing will come out alive.

-Although the measures we mention before are useful, insecticides are a really important factor and their job is huge in all this.
+Although the measures we mention before are useful, insecticides are a significant factor, and their job is huge in all this.
 This will become crucial when killing and eliminating bed bugs.
-Professional pests control will start using a variety of insecticides such as sprays, powders and aerosol products.
-If you ever tried using the same insecticides you use with ants or cockroaches you must have realized that they are pretty much useless when it comes to killing bed bugs.
+Professional pests control will start using various insecticides such as sprays, powders, and aerosol products.
+If you ever tried using the same insecticides you use with ants or cockroaches, you must have realized that they are pretty much useless when it comes to killing bed bugs.

-The insecticide application should include all areas where bed bugs seem to be living such as the mattress and the mattress support.
-If you ever see dark spots on your mattress is because of the excrement of the bed bug, but it will be a nice hint on where they are moving, that should help you discover them.
-Sometimes the help of professionals is needed, not every single time, but it will give you a hand if you are fighting against a big infestation.
+The insecticide application should include all areas where bed bugs seem to be living, such as the mattress and the mattress support.
+If you ever see dark spots on your mattress because of the bed bug’s excrement, but it will be a nice hint on where they are moving that should help you discover them.
+Sometimes, professionals’ help is needed, not every single time, but it will give you a hand if you are fighting against a big infestation.
 Otherwise, you can find insecticides in any supermarket or store, but they may not be as much as effective.